Fitness Volt

 11. Medicine ball rotational throws

 Most power exercises take place in the sagittal plane.
-However, and especially in sports, a lot of power movements involve rotation, such as kicking, punching, and throwing.
+However, in sports, many power movements involve rotation, such as kicking, punching, and throwing.

 While general power exercises are always beneficial, more specific exercises could help more.
-This exercise is all about that rotation, and it’s an excellent exercise for anyone who plays sports like tennis, soccer, football, golf, or hockey.
+This exercise is all about rotation, and it’s excellent for anyone who plays sports like tennis, soccer, football, golf, or hockey.

 How to do it: